IIT Kharagpur: Autonomous Ground Vehicle (AGV) Research Group, IIT Kharagpur

-Team AGV is a robotics research group in IIT Kharagpur.
-Sponsored by SRIC, IIT Kharagpur as part of Centre for Excellence in Robotics, it has been at the forefront of robotics research in the campus.
-The aim of the group is to build a successful Self-driving car for Indian roads.
-The team has tasted success in International competitions like Intelligent Ground Vehicle Competition, placing 2nd in 2018 and 6th in 2013.
-The team is also a top-13 participant of the Mahindra Rise Prize SDC challenge.
-The group performs cutting-edge research in field of robot design, robot control, computer vision, Simultaneous localization and mapping, AI and Motion planning.
-The group is headed by Prof. Debashish Chakravarty.
+Team AGV is a robotics research group at IIT Kharagpur, sponsored by SRIC, IIT Kharagpur under the Centre for Excellence in Robotics.
+The group aims to build a self-driving car for Indian roads.
+At the 2018 Intelligent Ground Vehicle Competition, the team was ranked 2nd.
+AGV was a top-13 participant of the Mahindra Rise Prize SDC challenge.
+The group performs cutting-edge research in the field of robot design, robot control, computer vision, simultaneous localization and mapping, motion planning.